Sheetal-cell/Diabetes-care-with-AI-ECWoC/README.md

 Clone the repo and open `index.html` in any modern browser to explore the site locally.

 ## Contribution
 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Feel free to open issues or submit pull requests

 ---